 - Income statement follows accrual accounting, whereas a cash flow statement does not.
 Thus, entries in it are recorded only when money exchanges hands.

 - Income statement also records non-cash revenues and expenses.
-Cash Flow Statement is strictly for cash transactions only.
+The cash flow statement is strictly for cash transactions only.

 Cash Vs. Profit

 It gives the investors an idea about the ability of a company to meet its future obligations.
-If an income statement shows a net profit of $100, it does not really mean that the company has increased its cash repository by $100 because income statement also reports non-cash transactions.
+Suppose an income statement shows a net profit of $100.
+In that case, it does not mean that the company has increased its cash repository by $100 because the income statement also reports non-cash transactions.
 But the bottom figure of $100 in a cash flow statement certainly means that the company has increased its cash deposits by $100 during the previous accounting period.

 Components of a Cash Flow Statement

 A cash flow statement is divided into 3 sections.
-Each head signifies the source from where a company can make money.
-A positive cash flow indicates cash inflows whereas a negative cash flow indicates cash outflows.
+Each head signifies the source from which a company can make money.
+A positive cash flow indicates cash inflows, whereas a negative cash flow indicates cash outflows.

 Cash Flow from Operating Activities